-■ From the perspective of general tort litigation

-Breach of manufacturing requirements may also lead to liability under the general tort regime.
+- From the perspective of general tort litigation Breach of manufacturing requirements may also lead to liability under the general tort regime.
 Under this regime, any person who causes damages to another person, whether by action or omission, in case of fault or negligence, must repair the damage caused.
-This compensation may also include consequential damages (including moral ones) and loss of profits.

-■ From the perspective of unfair competition litigation See answer to question 1.3 above.
+This compensation may also include consequential damages - From the perspective of unfair competition litigation See answer to question 1.3 above.